Website - Insightspg127

 4 October 2022

-Post Global Financial Crises, the local and US inflation rates have treaded water at reasonably low rates the banking system recovered.
+Post Global Financial Crises, the local and US inflation rates have treaded water at reasonably low rates as the banking system recovered.
 For all its influence, the US inflation rate didn’t rise above 2%.
 However, inflation is making a comeback in 2022.
 Despite early commentary that labelled this bout as “transitory,” the higher rates of inflation have been persistent thus far.
 This has spread worry in some areas of markets and worry amongst many (not just investors).
 Alas, not everyone (particularly in younger age groups) has a firm grasp of inflation and interest rates, so here is a little primer on the topic to bring you up to speed.

 Understanding inflation